Create a service account

 Token | The token for the service account. |

-Organization | The organization where the service account is created. |
+Organization | The organization that the service account was created in. |

 Status | The status of the service account. |

-Admin | Whether the service account is the Admin role of a namespace or tenant. |
+Admin | Whether the service account has Super Admin enabled or not. |

-On the left navigation pane, click Service Accounts.
+To delete a service account, follow these steps.- On the left navigation pane, click Service Accounts.

 Configure the OIDC token for a service account

-StreamNative Platform allows you to set the rotation period, verification period, and Time To Live (TTL) of the OpenID Connect (OIDC) token for a service account.
+StreamNative Platform allows you to set the rotation period, verification period, and Time To Live (TTL) of the OpenID Connect (OIDC) token for a service account.- [1]

 rotation_period